matteobiagiola/FSE19-submission-material-DIG/fse2019/dimeshift/README.md

 `http://localhost:3000`

 ### Admin Credentials
 No user is pre-registered.
-In order to use the application a new user has to be registered.
+In order to use the functionalities of the application a new user has to be registered.

 ### Stop application and remove container
 Type `^C` in the terminal and then type `exit` to exit from the container.
 In order to remove the container type `docker rm $(docker ps -aq)`.
 The command will remove all stopped containers.